 The gem of Lecce

 is Piazza Duomo, closed on three sides by the cathedral and two palaces

 belonging to the church.
 Though this is one of the largest squares in Europe, it has an intimate feel that invites lunch and

 people-watching from a local café or bakery.
+Your VBT Information Packet will provide useful information for exploring on your own for the rest of the day.
 Tonight, dinner is on your own.

 Day 10 - Depart for U.S.

 After breakfast, transfer to the Brindisi airport for your

 flight to Rome or your flight back to the U.S. VBT recommends that you check

 the transfer time in your “Transfer Reminder” the night before your flight.
 The

 transfer is prearranged with the reception desk and is prepaid by VBT.